How to write a business case study that wins clients 13 February 2026

 Story

 In the Story format, the structure of the case study is defined by the story uncovered by the copywriter.
 The relevant company information and figures are then woven in.
-This takes more time and effort but makes for a bigger picture style of case study.
+This takes more time and effort but makes for a more epic style of case study.
 Find the story first, then shape the structure around it.
 Naturally, you’re still going to start by outlining the client’s problem, but it’s more subtle and surprising than the Classic structure.

 Conversational